Decimal Day: Sixpences

-Shillings and Florins
+Shillings and florins

 Shillings and florins, together with their same sized 5p and 10p coin equivalents, coexisted in circulation as valid currency until the early 1990s.
 In theory, this would have included coins dating back to 1816, but in practice, the oldest were dated 1947, as older coins contained silver, meaning the value of their metal was worth more than their nominal value.

 The coins were withdrawn when smaller 5p and 10p coins were introduced in 1990 and 1992 respectively.
-The demonetisation the larger-size 50p in 1998 means that there are now no sterling coins in everyday circulation dated earlier than 1971.
+The demonetisation of the larger-size 50p in 1998 means that there are now no sterling coins in everyday circulation dated earlier than 1971.

 Maundy money

 The face value of Maundy money coins was maintained, increasing all their face values by a factor of 2.4, as the coins continued to be legal tender as new pence.
 The numismatic value of each coin, though, greatly exceeds face value.

 Commemorative issues

 Commemorative 'decimal' Crowns dated 1972, 1977, 1980 and 1981 remain legal tender (with a face value of 25p) as do the £5 coins issued from 1990 onwards.